bwsw/sj-platform/SJDocs/source/SJ_JSON_Schema.rst

 .. _Json_schema:

-Json schema for module specification
+JSON schema for module specification
 ===========================================

 A Json schema for a specification file of a module looks as presented below::